 What are the potential complications of untreated burns?

-Untreated burns can lead to various complications, including:
+Untreated burns leads to various complications, including:

 - Infections: Burns create an entry point for bacteria, increasing the risk of localized or systemic infections.